dasarpai/old.dasarpai.github.io/_dsblog/2024-09-17-Exploring-Github.md

 Try these workarounds and let me know how it goes!

-## What is the advantage of lower buffer size?
+## Question: What is the advantage of lower buffer size?
 A lower buffer size (like the default 1 MB in Git) offers several advantages:

 ### 1. **Reduced Memory Usage**